hwang2006/finetuning-gpt-oss-on-hpc/README.md

 ### SLURM batch template (example)

-Save this as train_llm.sbatch, then submit with sbatch train_llm.sbatch.
-You can override knobs at submit time using --export=ALL,KEY=VALUE,....
+This script trains on all GPUs allocated to the job by calling the host wrapper run_train.sh (which itself launches the container).
+Save it as train_llm.sbatch and submit with sbatch train_llm.sbatch.

 ```bash
 #!/bin/bash